- 01 Can a Crashed Hard Drive Be Recovered

 - Fix Hard Drive Not Showing Up/Detected

 Method 3.
 Turn to Hard Drive Data Recovery Service

 If both Method 1 and Method 2 don't work all, you didn't get a piece of files off your problematic hard drive.
 You may turn to a liable laptop data recovery service for help.

-Here, you can try EaseUS data recovery service or contact a local disk repair center for data recovery.
+Here, you can try the EaseUS data recovery service or contact a local disk repair center for data recovery.